The Tragedy of Great Power Politics: The stopping power of water

 Mearsheimer argues that the presence of oceans in the world prevents any state from reaching world hegemony.
 He posits that large bodies of water limit the power projection abilities of militaries and thus naturally divide up powers in the globe.

 He uses the example of the isolation provided to Britain by the English Channel, which allowed it to act as an offshore balancer on mainland Europe.
 Britain, he argues, never had ambitions to control or dominate continental Europe.
 Instead it aimed only to maintain the balance of power and ensure that no state could become so powerful as to achieve regional hegemony on the continent.
 For much of the 19th century, Britain had an industrial capacity that would have allowed it to easily invade and dominate much of Europe.

 However, Britain chose not to attempt domination of the continent, in part because it calculated that its aims of achieving security could be more cheaply achieved if the European powers could be played off against each other.
 By doing so, the European powers would be occupied on the European continent and unable to challenge Britain across the English Channel or interfere with Britain's economic interests in Asia and Africa.

 Therefore, the central aim of American foreign policy is to be the hegemon in the Western Hemisphere only, and to prevent the rise of a similar hegemon in the Eastern Hemisphere.
 In turn, the proper role for the United States is as an offshore balancer, balancing against the rise of a Eurasian hegemon and going to war only as a last resort to thwart it.

 Other scholars have disputed whether the stopping power of water actually makes conquest harder.
+A historian analyzed the claim:

 State strategies for survival

 Objective 1 – Regional hegemony

 In addition to their principal goal, which is survival, great powers seek to achieve three main objectives.
 Their highest aim is to achieve regional hegemony.
 Mearsheimer argues although achieving global hegemony would provide maximum security to a state, it is not feasible because the world has too many oceans which inhibit the projection of military power.
 Thus, the difficulty of projecting military power across large bodies of water makes it impossible for great powers to dominate the world.
 Regional hegemons try strongly to prevent other states from achieving regional hegemony.

-Instead, they try to maintain an even balance among of power in regions and act to ensure the existence of multiple powers so as to keep those multiple powers occupied among themselves rather than being able to challenge the regional hegemon's interests, which they would be free to do if they were not occupied by their neighboring competitors.
+Instead, they try to maintain an even balance of power in regions and act to ensure the existence of multiple powers so as to keep those multiple powers occupied among themselves rather than being able to challenge the regional hegemon's interests, which they would be free to do if they were not occupied by their neighboring competitors.
 Mearsheimer uses the example of the United States, which achieved regional hegemony in the late 1800s and then sought to intervene wherever it looked as though another state might achieve hegemony in a region: